The world always seems brighter when you've just made something that wasn't there before. ~ Neil Gaiman, author

 And Toby, what can I say?
 This guy ruled my thoughts for the last three years.
 Oddly, narrating his chapters came more easily to me than Claudia's.
 I knew him from day one -- the guy stole my heart long before he stole Claudia's.

-Like small children, I currently have 5 manuscripts in the works, all of them begging for my undivided attention.
+Like small children, I currently have several manuscripts in the works, all of them begging for my undivided attention.
 Now if I could quite my day job, I could really turn them out.

 Ways to reach me or get updates:

-- Get on my Email list by sending me a request at: email@example.com (Your email will only be used for updates, and never shared)
+- Get on my Email list by visiting suzannemckennalink.com or by emailing me at: suzannemckennalink at gmail dot com (Your email will only be used for updates, and never shared)

 - Facebook: www.facebook.com/SuzanneMckennaLink